caioJA/Asteroids-game/README.md

 # Asteroids-game
-The game Asteroids implemented in p5.js
+The classic game Asteroids implemented in JavaScript language.

+The arrow keys control the rocket and the space bar shoots.

+Try to get as many points as possible!